Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 It's very gentle.

-I really thought this was going to go favourite flower.
+Oh, I really thought this is going to go favourite flowers.

 Why?